tobitoast4/i4driving/i4driving-ots/src/main/java/org/opentrafficsim/i4driving/doc/README.md

 </table>

 ### Vehicle control
-There are 3 input file for vehicles.
+There are 3 input files for vehicles.
 Please refer to the java resources folder for examples of these files.
 In particular the file `vehicle1.json` shows all commands that can be given, such as setting the desired speed, or initiating a lane change.
 All these commands overwrite the normal model, for as long as the command remains active.
 For example, you can set, but also reset, the desired speed.
 Or you can temporarily disable lane changes.
 Note that a command to change lane from an input file is